lillaszulyovszky/ironhack-case-study-classification/README.md

 Thank you for reading!
-If you have any questions, let us know.
+If you have any questions, let us know :slightly_smiling_face: